World Language FAQ

 Scroll DOWN to find the index

-Why should I study a foreign language?
+Why should I study a world language?

 Two to four years of the same language are recommended for college-bound students (see previous question).
 Many FVL graduates choose to continue their foreign language study into college, pursuing majors or minors.
-Students wishing to achieve fluency-the ability to use a language in everyday life-should plan to study the language beyond high school.
+Students wishing to achieve fluency--the ability to use a language in everyday life--should plan to study the language beyond high school.
 Fluency opens doors for career opportunities, travel, cross-cultural friendships and ministry.

 FVL offers Latin, German, and Spanish.
 Your personality and future career will help you decide which language to study.
 Below are detailed descriptions of each language.